pytrackdat/pytrackdat/README.md

 where it does not make sense to restrict the column to certain values; for example in the case of a `description` field.

-Text fields can optionally be limited any combination of:
+Text fields can optionally be limited by any combination of:

   1. A certain maximum character length.
 Values extending beyond this maximum length will not be accepted.